ViscousTests/website/content/docs/mind/creativity.md

 least) to start just doing something.
 This helps a lot with "Just Getting Started".

+Constraining the problem space could also involve setting a hard deadline for finishing X in 30-60mins.
+This will often introduce an urgency that can help produce something.

 ## Just Getting Started

 Once you get on the path of creation, the small choices you encounter will